kkots/ggxrd_hitbox_overlay_2211/README.md

 ; A keyboard shortcut.
-; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effects, then use GIF mode (make background dark).
+; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effect (or use togglePostEffectOnOff and ; turnOffPostEffectWhenMakingBackgroundBlack settings for this), then use GIF mode (make background dark).
 ; Then screenshots will film character over transparent background.
 ; If the dontUseScreenshotTransparency setting is true, screenshot will be without ; transparency anyway